 libvirt: fix definition for rbd params/sources/etc

-#3 Updated by Sage Weil almost 8 years ago
+#3 Updated by Sage Weil about 8 years ago

 The virtual disk was added to libvirt in 036ad5052b43fe9f0d197e89fd16715950408e1d.